JMGuzman-784/hw13/README.md

 * To view how to run the code below is a YouTube Video walktrough.
 [ORM](https://youtu.be/bvUlGN7yujc)

-* To view how to run the code below is a YouTube Video walktrough.
+* Below is part 2 of the YouTube Video walktrough.
 [ORMpt2](https://youtu.be/3YyxBcDfCvE)

 * Below is an image preview